outlawpractice/payrix-rs/API_INCONSISTENCIES.md

 **Important:** Our integration tests run against a test instance with limited, sometimes stale data (some records are 2+ years old).
 This affects how we interpret test results:

+### Test Environment Limitations

+- **Payouts:** The test environment does NOT process payouts.
+The `/payouts` endpoint will always return empty results in test mode.
+- **Chargebacks:** Can create chargebacks with documentation, but cannot move them through the lifecycle (close, arbitration, etc.) without Payrix Support involvement.
+Existing resolved chargebacks from production merchants can be used for read testing.
+- **Disbursements:** May contain stale or limited data.
+- **TeamLogins:** Access may be restricted based on API key permissions.

 1. **OpenAPI spec values are authoritative** - The OpenAPI specification defines the valid enum values.
 We include all spec values even if we didn't observe them in tests.
 Absence of evidence in limited test data is NOT evidence of absence.

 2. **Test observations that differ from spec are suspect** - When we observe values NOT in the OpenAPI spec, this likely indicates: